fgx/fgx-aircraft-loader/readme.md

 And just to be sure I got everything globe-02.zip is the entire contents of this 'globe' folders, including 4 sub-directories, only excluding the above zip, which is effectively the ac folder contents, so that folder is also excluded...

 That ac folder contains 436 <model>.js files, 414 of which are used in the above 1x1 display (load-one2.html).
 It als

+Theo: oops. a truncation seems to have occured.
+Geoff wiil fix